 In England, NHS dental charges now fall into three cost bands, with the cost of basic treatments such as scaling and polishing £18.50; intermediate treatment such as fillings or extractions cost £50.50; and complicated work such as bridges, crowns or dentures costing £219.

-Insurance and using the NHS arent your only options.
-Before you decide on dental insurance consider all the alternatives available.
+Getting insurance and using the NHS arent your only options.
+Before you decide on dental cover consider all the alternatives available.

 Private healthcare is an expensive alternative